 About the ELPAC

-State and federal law require that local educational agencies administer a state test of ELP to eligible students in kindergarten (or year one of a two-year kindergarten program, sometimes referred to as "transitional kindergarten") through grade twelve.
-The California Department of Education (CDE) is transitioning from the CELDT to the ELPAC as the state ELP assessment by 2018.
-The ELPAC will be aligned with the 2012 California English Language Development Standards, and will be comprised of two separate ELP assessments:
+State and federal law require that local educational agencies administer a state test of ELP to eligible students in kindergarten (or year one of a two-year kindergarten program, sometimes referred to as “transitional kindergarten”) through grade twelve (ages 3-21).
+The ELPAC is aligned with California’s 2012 English Language Development Standards , and is comprised of two separate ELP assessments:

-- an initial identification of students as English learners
+- Initial Assessment (IA)—an initial identification of students as English learners

-- an annual summative assessment to measure a student’s progress in learning English and to identify the student's ELP level
+- Summative Assessment (SA)—an annual summative assessment to measure an English learner's progress in learning English and to identify the student's ELP level

-- The current ELPAC timeline for upcoming school years is as follows:
+The current ELPAC timeline will continue through spring 2018 and is as follows:

 2017–18 School Year